Deploy the OceanBase Database Java SDK

 devdeps-java-extensions RPM package:

-This package integrates core dependency libraries (JAR files) required for HDFS external tables and other external data sources like ODPS.
-The extension package includes a complete Java runtime dependency chain, ensuring compatibility and performance optimization of the external table feature in distributed scenarios.
+This package integrates core dependency libraries (JAR files) required for HDFS external tables and other external data sources, such as ODPS.
+The extension package contains a complete Java runtime dependency chain, ensuring compatibility and performance optimization of the external table feature in distributed scenarios.

-- For Enterprise Edition users, please contact technical support to obtain the devdeps-hdfs-sdk RPM package.
+- For Enterprise Edition users, contact Technical Support to obtain the devdeps-hdfs-sdk RPM installation package.

-development-kit/directory to go to the development tool resource directory, and download the devdeps-hdfs-sdk RPM package.
+development-kit/directory on the OceanBase Database image page to enter the development tool resource directory and download the devdeps-hdfs-sdk RPM installation package.

 sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmHere is an example: